kolodziejgrzegorz/spring5-recipe-app/README.md

 Project is: _in progress_

 ## Inspiration
-This app is basen on Spring Framework 5: Beginner to Guru course from udemy.com <br />
+This app is based on Spring Framework 5: Beginner to Guru course from udemy.com <br />
 https://www.udemy.com/spring-framework-5-beginner-to-guru/